-There are several slightly different ways of performing a gastric bypass, we perform the most commonly used 2 versions – referred to as a Roux-en-Y gastric bypass and Single loop mini-bypass.
+There are several slightly different ways of performing a gastric bypass.
+We perform the most commonly used two versions, referred to as a Roux-en-Y gastric bypass and Single loop mini-bypass.

-Whilst it is a more complex operation than the sleeve gastrectomy or the gastric band, it can be performed with keyhole surgery.
+Whilst the gastric bypass is a more complex operation than the sleeve gastrectomy or the gastric band, it can be performed with keyhole surgery.

 Each of the operations has its strengths and weaknesses and what follows is an account of the gastric bypass.

 Patients are considered candidates for surgery if they meet one of the following criteria:

 - BMI of 35-40 with complications of obesity or metabolic syndrome, namely: severe Diabetes Mellitus, severe sleep apnea, very bad joint disease…etc.

 To qualify for the operation, the patient, in general, should have tried dieting and exercise and should show commitment to repeat the same postoperatively.

 - Do not take aspirin, aspirin products or any type of blood thinner for seven days before your day of surgery.
 Examples include, but are not limited to, ibuprofen (Motrin, Advil, Aleve) and other cold medicines.

 - If you take any medicines (prescription or "over-the-counter"), please check with your physician and/or anesthesiologist regarding whether you should take them on the day of your surgery.